-- 7.1.
-Where internet banking arrangements are made with any bank, [the RFOClerk] shall be appointed as the Service Administrator.
-The bank mandate agreed by the council shall identify three[a number of] councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process. {The Clerk may be an authorised signatory for the purpose of raising the payment, but no signatory should be involved in approving any payment to themselves.} - 7.2.
+7.1.
+Where internet banking arrangements are made with any bank, [the clerk] shall be appointed as the Service Administrator.
+The bank mandate agreed by the council shall identify at least three councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process.
+The Clerk may be an authorised signatory for the purpose of raising the payment, but no signatory should be involved in approving any payment to themselves.

+- 7.2.
 All authorised signatories shall have access to view the council's bank accounts online. - 7.3.
 No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.4.
 The Service Administrator shall set up all items due for payment online.
-A list of payments for approval, together with copies of the relevant invoices, shall be sent [by email] to [two] authorised signatoriesall members of the council. - 7.5.
-In the prolonged absence of the Service Administrator an authorised councillor signatory-shall set up any payments due before the return of the Service Administrator. - 7.6.
-Two One [councillors who are] authorised signatories shall check the payment details against the invoices order for payment after the clerk has raised the payment before approving each payment using the online banking system. - 7.7.
-Evidence shall be retained showing which members approved the payment online {and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes}. - 7.8.
-A full list of all payments made in a month shall be provided to the next [council] meeting (and appended to the minutes). - 7.9.7.8.
-With the approval of [the council] in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments those listed at 6.6 above) may be made by variable direct debit, provided that the instructions are [signed/approved online] by [two authorised members] initially.
-The approval of the use of each variable direct debit shall be reviewed by [the council] at least every two years - 7.10.7.9.
-Payment may be made by BACS or CHAPS by resolution of [the council] provided that each payment is approved online by [two authorised bank signatories], evidence is retained and any payments are reported to [the council] at the next meetingand authorised in advance by the council.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years.
+A list of payments for approval, together with copies of the relevant invoices, shall be sent by email to all members of the council. - 7.5.
+In the prolonged absence of the Service Administrator an authorised councillor signatoryshall set up any payments due before the return of the Service Administrator. - 7.6.
+One authorised signatories shall check the payment details against the order for payment after the clerk has raised the payment before approving each payment using the online banking system. - 7.7.
+Evidence shall be retained showing which members approved the payment online. - 7.8.
+With the approval of the council in each case, regular payments (such as those listed at 6.6 above) may be made by variable direct debit, provided that the instructions are signed/approved online by two authorised members initially.
+The approval of the use of each variable direct debit shall be reviewed by the council at least every two years. - 7.9.
+Payment may be made by BACS or CHAPS by resolution of the council provided that each payment is approved online by an authorised bank signatories, and authorised in advance by the council. - 7.10.
+If thought appropriate by the council, regular payments of fixed sums may be made by banker's standing order, provided that the instructions are signed or approved online by two members, evidence of this is retained and any payments are reported to council when made.
+The approval of the use of a banker's standing order shall be reviewed by the council at least every two years. - 7.11.
+Account details for suppliers may only be changed upon written notification by the supplier verified by the Clerk.
+This is a potential area for fraud and the individuals involved should ensure that any change is genuine and make use of the payee check available when raising a payment online.
+Data held should be checked with ongoing suppliers every two years. - 7.12.
+Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.13.
+Remembered password facilities {other than secure password stores requiring separate identity verification} should not be used on any computer used for council banking. - 8.
+Cheque payments